FreshAlacrity/key-logger/README.md

 - practice
   - [ ] make a practice arena where layouts can be tested that tracks average speed and where mistakes are made
 - analysis
-  - [ ] what words are most likely to follow other words
+  - [ ] what words are most likely to precede and follow a given word
+    - [ ] if a word is extremely often followed or preceded by another, group them into one word (so for example, ".py" and ".png" should be considered words)
+    - [ ] catch strings with : on either end since those are emoji references
   - [x] import usage data
   - [ ] import and include samples of ideal usage
     - [x] gather samples